tigthor/neural-network-hacking/README.md

 <span style="color:red">**Disclaimer: This article and all the associated exercises are for educational purposes only.**</span>

-This is a short introduction on methods that use neural networks in an offensive manner (bug hunting, shellcode obfuscation, etc.) and how to exploit neural networks found in the wild (information extraction, malware injection, backdooring, etc.).
+This repository provides a comprehensive introduction to various offensive techniques using neural networks.
+The methods covered include bug hunting, shellcode obfuscation, information extraction, malware injection, backdooring, and more.

-Most of the methods presented are accompanied by an exercise found in this repo.
-The full article can be found here in '[Article.pdf](Article.pdf)' or on arXiv ([arXiv:1911.07658](https://arxiv.org/pdf/1911.07658.pdf)).
+Each method is accompanied by an exercise, allowing you to practice and understand the concepts hands-on.
+You can find the detailed article here in '[Article.pdf](Article.pdf)' or on arXiv ([arXiv:1911.07658](https://arxiv.org/pdf/1911.07658.pdf)).

 ---